-Plugs must be fitted by, and new equipment inspected by, a competent person, before being taken into service, normally by arrangement with the relevant Laboratory Superintendent.
+New equipment inspected by the Laboratory Manager Drew Irvine (drew.irvine@strath.ac.uk), before being taken into service.
 A record of the equipment must be kept (see 15 below).
-The Departmental Safety Convener may approve members of staff bringing in their own personal electrical equipment (except those banned items shown above), however, such items must also be included in the Departmental inventory of electrical equipment and appropriately inspected and tested (see 15 below).
+Plugs must also be fitted by a competent member of technical staff by arrangement with Laboratory Manager.
+The DSC may approve members of staff bringing in their own personal electrical equipment (except those banned items shown above), however, such items must also be included in the Departmental inventory of electrical equipment and appropriately inspected and tested (see 15 below).

-All staff have individual responsibility to report obviously faulty equipment, e.g. broken plug tops, damaged cables, etc. to their supervisor or directly to the relevant Laboratory Superintendent.
-Equipment thought to be defective should not be used and must be reported immediately to the relevant Laboratory Superintendent.
+Every individual has a responsibility to report obviously faulty equipment, e.g. broken plug tops, damaged cables, etc. to their supervisor or directly to the relevant Laboratory Manager.
+Equipment thought to be defective should not be used and must be reported immediately to the relevant Laboratory Manager.
 Such equipment should be removed from service until compliance with Section 15 is established.
 Users of equipment should regularly inspect for damage to casings, cables and plugs etc. and for loose screws.

-Where specific hazards exist in laboratory/workshop areas they will be clearly marked at the direction of the relevant Laboratory Superintendent.
+Where specific hazards exist in laboratory/workshop areas they will be clearly marked at the direction of the relevant Laboratory Manager.

-All persons wishing to use new or existing equipment in laboratory areas must liaise with the relevant Laboratory Superintendent before commencing work.
+All persons wishing to use new or existing equipment in laboratory areas must liaise with the relevant Laboratory Manager before commencing work.